 We can also use the PRODUCT function inside any other function.
 Suppose we have data as shown in the table below and all we wanted is to make the sum of the product of A2, B2, and product of C2, D2.

-Step 1: In cell E2 of Active worksheet, start typing formula for SUM.
+Step 1: In cell E2 of the Active worksheet, start typing the formula for SUM.

 Step 3: Close the parentheses and press Enter key to see the output under cell E2.
 You’ll see an output as shown below.

 Here, first the product of A2, B2 is 12 and that of C2, D2 is 32.
-Thus, 12 and 32 would be the two arguments under SUM function.
-At the end, SUM function adds both of them and gives output as 44.
+Thus, 12 and 32 would be the two arguments under the SUM function.
+At the end, the SUM function adds both of them and gives the output as 44.